hugoferreira/hugoferreira.github.com/_posts/2017-07-02-on-more-prisioners.md

 $$1p + 2pq + 3pq^2 + \cdots + npq^{n-1} = \sum_{i=1}^{\infty} np(1-p)^{n-1} = \frac{1}{p}$$

-It is easy to that the infinite sum converges, and we get a closed form probability function.
+It is easy to see that the infinite sum converges.
 And since $p=\frac{1}{100}$, then $\mathbb{E}[C] = \class{bghighlight}{100}$.
-The conclusion is actually very intuitive: on average, one has to call 100 prisioners before our *counter* is selected.
+The conclusion is actually very intuitive: on average, one has to call 100 prisoners before our *counter* is selected.

-## I heard something about "distributions" ...
+## I heard something about "distributions"...

 Alternatively, we also know that the expected value of a random variable following a [negative binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution), up to and including the success event happening ($r = 1$, where $r$ is the number of successes that need to happen), is:

 $$\mathbb{E}[C] = r\frac{1-p}{p} +1= 1\frac{1-\frac{1}{100}}{\frac{1}{100}} + 1 = \class{bghighlight}{100}$$

-Similarly, the expected value for a prisioner that has never turned on the switch, and considering that the probability depends on how many prisioners still have that property[^2]:
+Similarly, the expected value for a prisioner that has never turned on the switch, and considering that the probability depends on how many prisoners still have that property[^2]:

 [^2]: Expressing the same using linearity of expectation is left as an exercise to the reader.